Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 You can install the DAB CLI using [.NET tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

-- Download the package: [dab-cli.0.0.5.nupkg](https://github.com/Azure/hawaii-cli/tags) file.
+- Download the latest version of the package: [dab-cli.<version_number>.nupkg](https://github.com/Azure/hawaii-cli/tags) file.
 - Navigate to the folder where the package file is downloaded.

 To install this tool globally, use: